Garrakx/Custom-Regions/README.md

 4) The mod will load decals, palettes, arena levels, illustrations, etc from this folder.
 If something is not being loaded contact me.

 * *How to uninstall a region*
-a) Rename the regionID.txt or delete it or
+1) Rename the regionID.txt or delete it or
-b) Delete the folder created in step 2 (i.e. Rain World\Mods\CustomResources\The Root)
+2) Delete the folder created in step 2 (i.e. Rain World\Mods\CustomResources\The Root)

 * *Known issues*
 1) Arena thumbnails are not loaded (TO DO)